 The phone number to call is: 01792 513 513.
 Online booking is not currently available.

-Members will be able to book up to five days in advance.
+Members will be able to book up to 3 sessions seven days in advance.
+Bookings open for the next week at 9:15 on Sunday.
 Once all slots are filled in any given session no further bookings will be accepted for that session.
 Non-members can book 24 hours in advance of a session.

 If you would prefer to arrive beach ready and do not wish to use a locker then we have installed pods for you to place your belonging in within the pool hall.